Configuration file

 • The path specified by the MB_CONFIG_FILE_PATH environment variable.

-The settings as defined in the config file work the same as if you set these settings in the Admin Settings in your Metabase.
+The settings in the config file work the same as if you’d set the settings in the Admin Settings in your Metabase.
 Settings defined in this configuration file will update any existing settings.
 If, for example, a database already exists (that is, you’d already added it via the initial set up or Admin settings > Databases, Metabase will update the database entry based on the data in the config file).
 Which means: if you define a setting in the config file, and then later change that setting in your Metabase application, keep in mind that the config file will overwrite that change whenever Metabase restarts.
+Let’s reiterate that in a blockquote:

 The config file settings are NOT treated as a hardcoded source of truth (like environment variables are).
 Settings set by environment variables cannot be changed, even in the Admin settings in the application itself.